siravan/symjit/README.md

 * `amd-avx`: generates 64-bit AMD64/x86-64 AVX code.
 * `amd-sse`: generates 64-bit AMD64/x86-64 SSE code.
 It requires a minimum SSE2.1 specification, which should be easily fulfilled by all except the most ancient processors.
 * `arm` generates 64-bit ARM64/aarch64 code.
 This option is mainly tested on Apple Silicon.
+* `riscv` generates 64-bit RISC-V code.
+This option is tested on a computer running XuanTie C910 RISC-V with an RV64GC architecture.
 * `bytecode`: this option uses a generic and simple bytecode evaluator as a fallback option in case of unsupported instruction sets.
 The utility is to test correctness (see option `debug` below), not speed.
 * `native` (**default**): selects the correct instruction set based on the current processor.
 * `debug`: is useful for debugging the generated code.
 It runs both `native` and `bytecode` versions, compares the results,